kadena-docs/kadena-docs/docs/smart-contracts/transactions.md

 ### Two-step transactions without rollback

-In cross-chain transfers, a receiving account is typically responsible for sending the continuation message and paying the transaction fee associated with that message.
+In cross-chain transfers, a receiving account is typically responsible for sending the continuation transaction request and paying the transaction fee associated with that request.
+However, any account—including a dedicated autonomous [gas station](/resources/glossary#gas-station) account—can sign and send the continuation request.
+If there's a delay in sending the continuation request, the transfer operation remains incomplete.

 ### Two-step transactions with rollback